John is a retired librarian who writes articles based on material gleaned mainly from obscure books and journals.

 Pietro da Cortona

 Pietro da Cortona was one of a trio of artists and architects who gave the greatest impetus to the Baroque style in Rome in the 17th century, the others being Gian Lorenzo Bernini and Francesco Borromini.
-Of the three, Cortona was the best artist, being noted mainly for his fresco paintings, but he was also a competent and talented architect.
+Of the three, Cortona was the best artist, notable mainly for his fresco paintings, but he was also a competent and talented architect.

-Pietro Berrettini was born in 1596 in the town of Cortona in Tuscany, and so acquired the name “da Cortona” when he arrived in Rome in either 1612 or 1613.
+Pietro Berrettini was born in 1596 in the town of Cortona in Tuscany, and acquired the name “da Cortona” when he arrived in Rome in either 1612 or 1613.

 After several years’ training, he was taken up by an influential patron, Marcello Sacchetti, to whose household he was attached from 1623 onwards.
 Sacchetti’s contacts included Cardinal Francesco Barberini, the nephew of Pope Urban VIII, and Cortona made good use of these connections to gain commissions to paint frescoes in Roman churches.

-At some stage, he learned the techniques of architecture because in the 1630s he emerged as a highly capable architect as well as continuing to paint frescoes.
+At some stage, he learned the techniques of architecture because in the 1630s he emerged as a highly capable architect as well as continued to paint frescoes.
 He was elected by his artistic colleagues as “principe” of the Accademia di San Luca for a four-year term from 1634 to 1638, and he was in Florence during the years 1640 to 1647, mainly working for Grand Duke Ferdinand II.
 He spent the latter part of his life back in Rome, where he died in 1669.